Skip to main content

 • A breakdown by life-cycle stage (raw-material acquisition, main production, distribution, end-of-life).

-• A link to a verifiable dataset in line with Commission Implementing Regulation (EU) 2025/134.
+• A link to a verifiable dataset in the format set by the Commission's implementing act.

 What this means operationally

 The declaration is a precursor to the full Battery Digital Product Passport, which applies from 18 February 2027.
-Data, signatures and access controls that are stood up for the carbon-footprint declaration today are the same infrastructure you will extend to host the full DPP next year.
+Data, signatures and access controls that you stand up for the carbon-footprint declaration are the same infrastructure you will extend to host the full DPP.

 Foundation guidance

-• If you are on schedule, start the transition to the full DPP now: the data model, resolver and Verifiable Credentials infrastructure are shared.
+• Start the transition to the full DPP in parallel: the data model, resolver and Verifiable Credentials infrastructure are shared.

 • Track operational guidance updates via the delegated-acts tracker and the batteries sector page.